 If your woodland walk takes you past a mound of freshly dug soil, it might not be enough to give you pause.
 After all, many animals dig.
 There are a number of innocent explanations why there might be a fresh hole in the ground.

 However, you should take a closer look.
 If the hole is wide, and shaped like a sideways ‘D’, it might be a badger sett.
-If that badger sett has fresh spade marks around the entrance, it may well have been dug into.
+If that badger sett has fresh spade marks it may well have been dug into.